 The chart below illustrates how saving now could save you from spending a lot on student loans down the road.

 Savings plans let you set aside money (typically $350,000 or more) in a professionally managed account that can be used at nearly every U.S. college and university.

 Prepaid tuition plans are designed to allow you to lock in tomorrow’s tuition at today’s prices.

 - Any withdrawals used to pay qualified higher education expenses are free of federal income tax and may be state tax-free as well.

 - There are no income restrictions.

 - The account holder (usually a parent) retains control of the assets.

-- 529 plans can largely be used in conjunction with other federal education incentives, such as Education Savings Accounts and the Hope Scholarship and Lifetime Learning Credits.
+- Typically, 529 plans can be used in conjunction with other federal education incentives, such as Education Savings Accounts, the Hope Scholarship, and Lifetime Learning Credits.

 Please note the plan's disclosure document includes investment objectives, risks, fees, expenses, and other information that you should read and consider carefully before investing.

 In addition to a 529 college savings plan, you can consider a few other college funding strategies to help pay for qualified higher education costs.